M3R14M/monster-bash/README.md

 ## The Challenge 🚀

-For the Codédex Haunted Hackathon, I challenged myself to blend old and new web technologies:
+For the Codédex Holiday Hackathon, I challenged myself to blend old and new web technologies:

 - Creating an authentic 90s website aesthetic
 - Implementing a DOS game emulator using js-dos